 In addition to being set as Pending, Comments containing a Restricted Word will highlight the trigger word with yellow background and will contain a red "Restricted Word" tag.

 Note: If a restricted word appears in the display name of an account, that account’s comments will remain pending until explicitly approved.
 Additionally, words are stripped of punctuation when measured against the Restricted Word filter, so adding “hell” will also set all comments containing “he’ll” to Pending until approved by a site moderator.

 The restricted words list will also work for blocking certain HTML code.

-Pre-moderation options can be found your forum's Disqus Admin > Moderation Settings page.
+Pre-moderation options can be found in your forum's Disqus Admin > Moderation Settings page.
 Setting Pre-moderation to "All" will set all incoming comments to Pending and will prevent them from appearing publicly until they've been explicitly approved by a moderator.

 Pro and Business publishers will also have the option of Pre-moderating "New Commenters", or commenters who have not posted to their site before.
-This can help catch Spam or unwanted trolling, without interrupting the posting ability of longstanding site commenters.
+This can help catch Spam and unwanted trolling, without interrupting the posting ability of longstanding site commenters.
 When using this feature, you'll also set the number of days that you want New Commenters to be sandboxed, before they are subject to the same moderation rules as the rest of your users.

 You may also choose to pre-moderate comments containing links by enabling the setting for Links in Comments.

 With Thread-level Pre-moderation, sites can choose specific discussion threads (article pages) to apply Pre-moderation.
 This added flexibility allows you to apply Pre-moderation to specific threads without pre-moderating comments across the rest of their sites.